evkx/evkx.github.io/content/models/smart/hash3/hash3_Brabus/_index.md

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750kg.
 ### Availability & Pricing

-This model had world premiere 03.09.2023 and deliveries is expected to start November 2023.
+This model had a world premiere on 03.09.2023, and deliveries is expected to start in November 2023.